 It’s so easy; it’s store cupboard ingredients and it’s done in under half an hour, so the perfect fast and easy work night recipe.

-20 minutes is all it takes to get this healthy curry ramen noodle dinner on the table!
+Published: ” Modified: ” By: ” This post may contain affiliate links. ” 20 minutes is all it takes to get this flavor-forward curry ramen noodle dinner on the table!
 Loaded with fresh veggies and rich curry flavors, you’ll feel good about serving this meal to your family!
-This is one of those recipes that goes pretty quick.
+It’s SO easy.